m-david/hazelcast-training-dev-ops/README.md

 ## Lab6 and Lab7
-* Revisit Rolling Upgrades (Specific for Charter)
+* Revisit Rolling Upgrades

 In this lab we will upgrade from HZ 3.9.x to HZ 3.10.x of a two node cluster.

 1. Start Server (2 instances)
 2. Start Client (1 instance)
 3. Note data in Management Center
-4. Perform rolling upgrade
+4. Perform rolling upgrade of servers
-5. Note Client is still functioning.
+5. Note Client is still functioning as version 3.9.